 Clinicians often ask what codes to use when billing for a pap smear provided during a preventive medicine service or other problem-oriented E/M visit.
 The only CPT® codes specifically for pap smears are for use by a pathologist, for the interpretation of the cytology specimen.
 CPT® codes in the lab section, 88000 series, should not be reported by the office physician who collects the pap smear.
-Those codes are used by the pathologist who provides the interpretation of the pap smear.

 Pap smear during a problem oriented visit

 If a patient presents with a condition or complaint, such as discharge, pelvic pain or dysfunctional uterine bleeding, and the practitioner does a pelvic exam and collects a pap smear, bill an E/M service only.
 Select the level of E/M service based on the key components of history, exam and medical decision making, or time, if counseling dominates the visit.
+There is no additional charge for obtaining a pap smear during a problem oriented visit.

 Do not report Q0091 for obtaining a diagnostic pap smear performed due to illness, disease or a symptom.

 For example, the patient presents with dysfunctional uterine bleeding and as part of the work up, the clinician performs a pap smear.
 The pelvic exam that the provider does is part of the E/M service.
 There isn’t a code to separately bill the pelvic exam that is part of a problem-oriented visit.
-It would be incorrect to bill the HCPCS code Q0091 for obtaining a screening pap smear, because the purpose of the visit and the pap is not screening
+It would be incorrect to bill the HCPCS code Q0091 for obtaining a screening pap smear, because the purpose of the visit and the pap is not screening, but diagnostic.

 Pap smear during a preventive medicine services for a commercial patient